Vilassar de Mar: A Perfect Day Trip from Barcelona!

 The primary market in Vilassar de Mar is the Mercat Municipal.
 You’ll find fresh produce, cheeses, and cured meats.
 It’s the perfect place to grab some ingredients for a picnic to take to the beach.

-6. Visit the Many Playground and Parks
+6. Visit the Many Playgrounds and Parks

 Playground in Vilassar de Mar